-Origin of Sudoku
+History of Sudoku

 The long and interesting history of the Sudoku is quite a puzzle in itself.

-The Magic square is first documented in China two thousand years ago.
+The Magic square ➚ is first documented in China two thousand years ago.
 The puzzle is both a numerical and positional problem, as all the rows, columns and diagonal lines through the grid must add up to the same number.
-As in Sudoku a number can only be used once in the grid.
+Just as in Sudoku a number can only be used once in the grid.
 The aim of the puzzle is to try to devise a new ordering of the numbers to complete the puzzle starting from scratch.
-Solutions were considered to have mystical properties and became part of the Chinese I Ching (Book of Changes) method of telling the future.
+Solutions were considered to have mystical properties and became part of the Chinese I Ching (Book of Changes) ➚ method of telling the future.

-See also: Alchemy and Dürer
+See also: Alchemy and Dürer ➚

 The squares are scrambled and have to be shifted one at a time to form an ascending numerical sequence 1 to 8.
 The early versions used the digits 1 to 8 with the 9 missing but modern ones have pictures (which comes to the same thing).
 Like Sudoku it is a matter of finding a strategy to put the squares into a particular order.

 Euler turned his mind to all sorts of mathematical problems.
-Amongst other things he is responsible for the ratio of a circle's circumference and diameter pi being denoted by the familiar Greek letter π and also i to denote the square root of -1.
-His pioneering work on imaginary numbers using this new notation transformed key fields of mathematics.
+Amongst other things he is responsible for the ratio of a circle's circumference and diameter pi ➚ being denoted by the familiar Greek letter π and also i to denote the square root of -1.
+His pioneering work on imaginary numbers ➚ using this new notation transformed key fields of mathematics.

-May be only as a hobby, Euler developed the basics of ‘Sudoku’ which he termed ‘Graeco-Roman Squares’ or Latin Squares - he used letters as the grid square symbols rather than numbers.
+May be only as a hobby, Euler developed the basics of ‘Sudoku’ which he termed ‘Graeco-Roman Squares’ or Latin Squares ➚ - he used letters as the grid square symbols rather than numbers.
 He mused on what would happen if you removed the rule for magic squares that the sum of the diagonals must add up to the same number as the rows and columns and turn it into a puzzle of permutations.
 His thoughts on the subject were first published in 1782 in Verhandelingen uitgegeven door het zeeuwsch Genootschap der Wetenschappen te Vlissingen 9, Middelburg pp. 85-239.
 This dissertation was probably first given as a lecture to the Academy on October 17th 1776.

-A brief and localised version of Magic Squares appeared as a newspaper puzzle between about 1890 and 1920 in France.
-A new puzzle was developed that removed some of the numbers from a Magic Square.
+A brief and localized version of ‘Magic Squares’ appeared as a newspaper puzzle between about 1890 and 1920 in France.
+Then a new variation was developed that removed some of the numbers from a Magic Square leaving the solver to work out what was missing.
 Because the puzzle required arithmetic rather than position it is rather different from ordinary Sudoku.
 This was further refined to use the numbers 1-9 (like Sudoku) but it did not catch on.

 Journey to America